ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Components

 Components are just Capital Cased tags.
-Instead of wrapping with computation dynamic props will just be getter accessors. * Remember property access triggers so don't destructure outside of computations.
+Instead of wrapping with computation dynamic props will just be getter accessors. * Remember property access triggers so don't destructure outside of computations unless you intend the content to be static.

 ```jsx
 const MyComp = props => {